 The Board of Directors is responsible for seeing that the goals of the Association are met.

 The Board of Directors is the governing body of the organization and is responsible for adherence and management of these Bylaws.

-The Board of Directors shall consist of the Officers, the New Hope Fire Chief, and an even number of Members-At-Large with a minimum of two (2) and maximum of six (6).
-The board shall always maintain an odd number of board members.
+The Board of Directors shall consist of the Officers, the New Hope Fire Chief, and up to six (6) Members-At-Large.
 Only voting members of the Association are eligible for election to Officer or Member-At-Large positions.

 The Board of Directors shall manage the business of the Association between membership meetings and maintain the Standing Rules of the Association.